 Reasons for the New Google Cryptocurrency Ad Policy

-Experts believe that Google’s cryptocurrency ban policy should protect Google users against frauds and scammers.
+Some blockchain development company experts believe that Google’s cryptocurrency ban policy should protect Google users against frauds and scammers.
 FTC statistics state that just during two first months of 2018, around $500 million was stolen by cryptocurrency scammers.
 Also, the agency announced that this amount is projected to exceed $3 billion by the end of the year.

 Why did Google decide to update its ads policy?